How to Fill a Co2 Tank With an Air Compressor

 If not, adjust accordingly by opening or closing valves until it reads 0 PSI .
 4 5 Close the large CO2 tank valve once finished 6 7 Spray soapy water over all connections again and watch for bubbles 8 9 If any bubbles appear, tighten connection until leak stops 10 11 Your SodastREAM is now ready to use!

-See also How to Keep Air Compressor Tank from Rusting
+See also How to Air Up a Tire With an Air Compressor

 Co2 Tank Refill near Me